uhm-descartes/ee345/morea/matrixmul/experience-matmul-prob.md

 points on the $$x-$$axis lie in the plane?

 5. Problem in text.
-For each row below, choose the only $$3\times 3$$ matrix $$B$$ such that for all matrices $$A$$ the condition given in that row (the answer may be different for different rows)
+For each row below, choose the only $$3\times 3$$ matrix $$B$$ such that for all matrices $$A$$ the condition given in that row (answers may be different for different rows)
    * $$BA = 4A$$
    * $$BA = 4B$$
    * $$BA$$ has rows 1 and 3 of $$A$$ reversed, and row 2 unchanged